rchereji/Workshop_Argentina_2018/fastq_files/README.md

-To download the raw sequencing reads (fastq files from GEO database, accession number SRR3649298) necessary for this workshop, please install `sratoolkit`,
+To download the raw sequencing reads necessary for this workshop (fastq files from GEO database, accession number SRR3649298), please install `sratoolkit`,
 ```
 brew install sratoolkit
 ```